 One of my favourite (though at the time most terrifying) tales to tell was when my friend and I were catching a local bus from Pushkar to Jaipur.
 The driver instructed us to sit, instead of in regular seats, a kind of upstairs cabin which we had to climb a ladder to reach.
 It had carpeted floors and walls and no seat belts.
 It was kind of like a furry cupboard so even if we were thrown around, at least it was padded.

 As well as being extremely hot, the journey was certainly an interesting ride.
 Traveling down the motorway at 70mph, a traffic jam emerged on the horizon and our driver decided no, today was not a day he wanted to sit in traffic.

-We have a theory that this must have been an extreme circumstance even for the Indian roads as the screams were coming from local passengers who were fairly acclimatised to the driving.
+We have a theory that this must have been an extreme circumstance even for the Indian roads as the screams were coming from local passengers who were surely acclimatised to the driving.

 It didn’t end there as our driver then proceeded to drive diagonally across the centre of the road and mount the road heading in the opposite direction.
-He sped down the hard shoulder for the next hour with other vehicles careering along inches from us.
+He sped down the hard shoulder for the next hour with other vehicles careering towards us.